Registration Policies and Exchange Programs

 D1.9 Readmission and Re-enrollment

 Former or current students seeking a different degree and/or an additional degree, whether the initial degree is completed or not, must apply for admission to that additional or new degree and be evaluated within the applicant pool for that admission cycle.
 Students must complete the Online Application for Readmission and meet all application deadlines and requirements of that program.
 This will ensure a fair and thorough application review, independent from an applicant’s current or former enrollment at Berkeley.

-Students that were previously registered at Berkeley in a graduate program, withdrew for a period of time, and wish to return to the same degree program (i.e. “stopped out”), will re-enroll, rather than re-apply.
+Students who were previously registered at Berkeley in a graduate program, withdrew for a period of time, and wish to return to the same degree program (i.e. “stopped out”), will re-enroll, rather than re-apply.
 Re-enrollment is recommended at the judgment of the program, which assesses the strength of the student’s academic record in weighing its approval.
 A program is not obliged to re-enroll a student who has withdrawn for any reason, including an official medical withdrawal with exception of students on official parental leave status.
 Some programs weigh petitions for reenrollment against their pool of new applicants for admission, who may be stronger candidates, even if the student withdrew having made satisfactory academic progress.

 (Students registered in absentia have maintained registration and do not need to apply for re-enrollment.)